coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 ## Encryption BCPs

-- RFC 1984 and all the discussions that led up to it
+- See {{?RFC1984}} and all the discussions that led up to it.
-- RFC 2804 and all the discussions that led up to it
+- See {{?RFC2804}} and all the discussions that led up to it.
-- RFC 3365
+- See {{?RFC3365}}.
-- RFC 7258 and all the post-Snowden follow-on activity related to encryption; data minimization in DNS, DHCP, and elsewhere; opportunistic encryption (however impotent that proved to be); ACME; HTTP/2 discussions, TLS 1.3, and QUIC --> I think all of these efforts trace some roots back to post-Snowden.
+- See {{?RFC7258}} and all the post-Snowden follow-on activity related to encryption: data minimization in DNS, DHCP, and elsewhere; opportunistic encryption; ACME; HTTP/2 discussions, TLS 1.3, and QUIC.
+All of these efforts trace some roots back to post-Snowden.

 ## VoIP

-Early years of SIP (early 2000s) had involvement from regulators and their proxies -- obviously there is a ton of PSTN interop built into SIP.
-RFC 3261 and the rest of the document suite.
+The early years of SIP (early 2000s) had involvement from regulators and their proxies.
+There is a very significant amount of PSTN interop built into SIP.
+See {{?RFC3261}} and the rest of the document suite.
-.

 ## Emergency services

-ECRIT (starting mid-2000s) had extensive involvement from people working for/with Public Safety Answering Points (PSAPs) as well as some input from telecom regulators like the FCC.
-RFC 5222 and the rest of the document suite.
+ECRIT (starting mid-2000s) had extensive involvement from people working for/with Public Safety Answering Points (PSAPs) as well as some input from telecom regulators such as the FCC.
+See {{?RFC5222}} and the rest of the document suite.

 ## TV whitespaces database protocol